Orestes (insect): Terraristic

 In addition, further parthenogenetic stocks of Orestes draegeri have been imported from Vietnam by Bresseel and Constant, for example in 2015 from the Ba Bể National Park and the Melinh biodiversity station, 2017 from the Bạch Mã National Park and 2017 from the Pù Mát National Park.
 They imported parthenogenic stocks of still undescribed species in 2013 from the Tay Yen Tu nature reserve, in 2015 from the National Park Ba Bể and in 2018 from the Chu Mom Ray National Park, which corresponds closely to the description of Dares ziegleri.
 Sexual stocks were also imported from Kẻ Gỗ Nature Reserve and from Kon Ka Kinh National Park in 2018.
-The latter is the smallest known species of the genus so far.
-Since 2019/2020 four more sexual stocks are in breeding, one each from Đắk Nông and Ta Dung and two from Kong Plong.
+The latter, together with two sexually bred species collected in 2019 in Đắk Nông and Ta Dung, are among the smallest known representatives of the genus to date.
+Two other species collected in 2019 in Kong Plong were also sexually bred.
 One of the stocks from Kong Plong closely resembles a species described in 2018 as Pylaemenes konchurangensis and was therefore named by Bresseel as Orestes cf. konchurangensis.
-Imported live to Europe, but no longer in breeding are stocks from the following localities: Bidoup Núi Bà National Park (2014), Phước Bình National Park (two stocks 2014) and Phuong Dien (2017).
+From the animals collected in 2022, three further sexual breeding strains were established, two from the Vũ Quang and one from Xuan Lien.
+Living imported to Europe, but no longer in breeding are stocks from the following localities: Bidoup Núi Bà National Park (2014), Phước Bình National Park (two stocks 2014) and Phuong Dien (2017).
 Another sexual breeding stock that based to a female collected in July 2016 in the Ngo Luong nature reserve was initially called Orestes sp.
 'Ngo Luong'.
 In 2020 Bresseel and Constant described the species in a newly established genus as Microrestes robustus.

 Another sexual stock from Japan has been kept and bred by European breeders since 2013.
 It was collected by Kazuhisa Kuribayashi on Okinawa and initially referred to as Pylaemenes guangxiensis by him.
 Elsewhere it was named Pylaemenes sp.
 'Okinawa (Iceland)'.
 In 2018, Bresseel and Constant recognized his affiliation with Orestes japonicus.
 Also in 2013 Elena Tkacheva and Mikhail Berezin collected a species belonging to Orestes in Borneo, more precisely in Sepilok, which was described in 2016 as Pylaemenes elenamikhailorum.
-It has been kept as a sexual stock in Russia since it was found and in Germany since 2020.
+Since its discovery, it has been kept as a sexual breeding stock in Russia and temporarily in Germany in 2020.
 From the Andamans, a sexual stock collected by Christoph Röhrs has been in breeding since 2018, whose representatives have been identified as sister species to Orestes mouhotii.